pablodezutter/JavaScript_Second/1.Javascript-Intro/readmePablo.md

 An object is a collection of key:value pairs that describe the object.
 This collection is placed between {} and separated by ,.

+JavaScript objects are containers for named values, called properties and methods.

 functions are now called methods

+- object literals variable "name" = { value pairs}
+- use 'new' to create object
+- define an object constructor, and then create objects of the constructed type.

+objects are mutable, so you can create a variable to put them in to.